 Standardised, rapid and secure analysis

 The Global Pathogen Analysis System (GPAS) is run by a not-for-profit entity, offering a global turnkey solution that standardises how genomic sequence data is processed.
-This solution is offered free at the point of use for all users, with operational costs being covered by willing governments and major health organisations by agreement.
+This solution is offered free at the point of use for academic and research labs in low-and-middle income countries, with operational costs being covered by willing governments and major health organisations by agreement.

 The secure, cloud-based system can analyse and translate data to give users an instant global perspective on their findings whilst maintaining full ownership and control by protecting personal identifiable information (PII).
 It can also integrate with sequencing infrastructures and data repositories that already exist for seamless tracking.